HTTPArchive/almanac.httparchive.org/src/content/en/2020/cms.md

   )
 }}

 Video contributes a larger percentage per resource type here.
 Making video more efficient, or other mechanisms such as the impact of stopping autoplay, are interesting areas for future research.
 Here our focus is on images.
 Popular image formats are JPEG, PNG, GIF, SVG, WebP, and ICO.
-Of these, [WebP is the most efficient in most situations](https://developers.google.com/speed/webp/), with WebP lossless images [26% smaller](https://developers.google.com/speed/webp/docs/webp_lossless_alpha_study#results) than equivalent PNGs and [25-34% smaller](https://developers.google.com/speed/webp/docs/webp_study) than comparable JPGs.
+Of these, <a hreflang="en" href="https://developers.google.com/speed/webp/">WebP is the most efficient in most situations</a>, with WebP lossless images <a hreflang="en" href="https://developers.google.com/speed/webp/docs/webp_lossless_alpha_study#results">26% smaller</a> than equivalent PNGs and <a hreflang="en" href="https://developers.google.com/speed/webp/docs/webp_study">25-34% smaller</a> than comparable JPGs.
 We see, however, that WebP is the second least popular image format across all CMS pages:

 {{ figure_markup(
   image="cms-popularity-of-image-formats.png",